 You don’t have to do something because it’s a trend.
 Go against the grain…be your own person.

 How to fix it: Ignore competition and idols.
 Focus on your brand and figure out what does and does not work for you.
-Work with someone who is interested in your success and not everyone else's.
-Once you get comfortable in you, everything else will fall into place.
+Work with someone who is interested in your success and not everyone else’s.
+Once you get comfortable with yourself, everything else will fall into place.